NiNiyas/autoscan/README.md

   },
 ```

-`RUN_COMMAND_BEFORE_SCAN` - If a command is supplied, it is executed before the Plex Media Scanner command.
+`RUN_COMMAND_BEFORE_SCAN` - If a command is supplied, it is executed before the scan request is sent.

 `RUN_COMMAND_AFTER_SCAN` - If a command is supplied, it is executed after the Plex Media Scanner, Empty Trash and
 Analyze commands.